RubenvanRijen/mvc_php_url_shortner/README.md

 This project is made with plain php in the basic and old MVC structure.

-For testing there is used PHPUnit and Mockery.
+For testing I used PHPUnit and Mockery.

 # Views